A post-mortem (also known as an autopsy) is a medical examination of a body to try to find the cause of death.

 You should also be given the details of someone to contact in case you change your mind.

 Post-mortems on children and babies are performed by a pathologist.
 This is a doctor who specialises in children’s medicine and with specialist pathology training (the study of disease).

 Pathologists works to strict guidelines that are set out by the Royal College of Pathologists.
 Like all doctors, theyare bound by a strict code of conduct and will always treat your baby with dignity and respect.

 Should I have a post-mortem?

-If the post-mortem has been requested by a coroner, your consent is not needed but they should explain the reasons for it to you.
-If it hasn’t been ordered by the coroner, it is your decision as parents whether or not to have a post-mortem.
-If you say yes, you can still change your mind right up until the post-mortem begins.
+If the post-mortem hasn’t been ordered by the coroner, it is your decision as parents whether to have one.
+If you say yes, you can still change your mind right up until when the post-mortem begins.

 A senior doctor or specialist midwife will complete a form with you that records your consent for the post-mortem.
 You can ask any questions about how and where it is performed, and what the results might tell you.
-Talk to the midwife and doctors.
-There is no pressure.
-Unless a post-mortem is ordered by a coroner it is entirely up to you.
+There is no pressure to decide either way.
+Unless a post-mortem is ordered by a coroner, it is entirely up to you.
 The healthcare professional will also give you the contact details of someone you can speak with later if you need to.